multigraph/js-multigraph/README.md

 Development
 ===========

-To work on the _nodify_ branch of Multigraph:
+To work on the _nodify_ branch of Multigraph, prepare your computer by installing the required dev tools.
+These tools are not needed for simply viewing Multigraph graphs, but they are needed for working on the Multigraph code.
+(The only thing needed for viewing a graph is a browser).

+* npm
+* nodejs
+* sudo npm install -g browserify
+* sudo npm install -g uglify-js

+Then, to obtain and work with the code, do the following:

 ```bash
 # 1. Clone the repo: